Click on buttons to learn more

 Status of PPNA Undergrounding

-PG&E, the lead utility, often used four crews at a time, enabling all the trenching and conversion of electrical power to be completed a year ahead of schedule
+*After a community vote that the pacing of construction should be "go as fast as you can," PG&E, the lead utility, often used four crews at a time, enabling all the trenching and conversion of electrical power to be completed a year ahead of schedule.

-Major hurdles getting this phase started were cleared in February 2015
+February 2015: Major hurdles getting this phase started were cleared

 There won’t be a timeline for Phase 3 until Phase 2 is well under way